rickosborne/cascades/md/13-2-3-manifest.md

 "How's Mrs. Hamilton?"

 She took a drag and blew a line of smoke toward the ceiling before answering.
+I didn't know anything about cigarette brands, but hers smelled a little sharp, which I associated with cheap instead of expensive.

 "We'll see.
 She's sleeping now," she said, frowning and taking another drag.